 Now that we’ve done all three Atlantis Submarine tours in Hawaii, I can confidently say the Kona submarine tour is our favorite.

 We appreciated being able to wait for our tour to start in an air-conditioned hotel.
-The boat ride was short yet really fun and scenic.
-And the tour itself was informative, funny, and we saw TONS of coral and sea life in addition to the cool wreckage.
+The shuttle boat ride was short yet fun and scenic.
+The tour itself was informative and fun, and we saw tons of coral and marine life, in addition to the cool wreckage.

 It’s definitely one of the top Big Island adventures worth checking out.